palomaneto/palomaneto/README.md

 📚 Healthcare Professional | 🎓 Master's Degree | 📊 Data Analysis Certified
-# Welcome to My Portfolio

 ✨ Hi! ✨

 I'm Paloma.

-A professional focused in dentistry, on an ongoing Master's degree in Health Informatics, and certified in Data Analysis.
+A dental professional with a lifelong interest within public, social and health impact.
+I'm certified in Data Analysis and SQL with continuos dedication for growth, soon to graduate from my Master's degree in Health Informatics and ready to make lasting influence.

-My expertise is focused on client-centred planning and leveraging data to improve healthcare outcomes.
+My expertise is focused on client-centred planning and leveraging data to improve outcomes.

 I specialise in:
 - Analysing healthcare data to improve decision-making